DanutGavrus/1.Java-5-Applications/README.md

 ### Warning !
 ```
 !
-For each project you might get a warning because the .exe files were not certificated, but those are trusted files !
+For each project you might get a warning because .exe files were not certificated, but those are trusted files !
 For the .jar versions there should be no warning.
 ```

 ### Prerequisites